MsMc24/G1-finalproject/Student Class Worksheet.md

 + Use the target vocabulary list and talk with your partner about which word you think it is a synonym.
 + Each target vocabulary word is used once, type in lowercase.
 + Type the word in the blank that matches the synonym that is shown.
+---

+## 🎧🎧🎧First Listen: Time to listen to the story together and Listen for the main idea!!!
+---

+## 🎧🎧🎧Second Listen: Listening for details.
+(Remember to raise hand if you need the teacher to stop the recording)

+*Preview the true or false questions, then listen and answer with your partner after clicking the link.*
+1. The villagers of Lila all believed in the power of the Tree of Dreams.
+2. Maria's art teacher, Mr. Lopez, did not support her artistic dream.
+3. Maria used leaves, petals, and coal pieces to create her artwork before getting professional art supplies.
+4. Maria painted a picture of the Tree of Dreams for the national art competition.
+5. After Maria won the art competition, the village continued to doubt the power of the Tree of Dreams.

 💦[APP#3 - True and False]( https://msmc24-TrueAndFalse.hf.space/) |
 DIRECTIONS:
 + Click the above link for APP#3
 + Selection the true or false button.
 + Click submit to see your score and any mistakes.
+---

+## 🎧🎧🎧Third Listen: Listening for review.
+(Remember to raise hand if you need the teacher to stop the recording)

+*Preview the true or false questions, then listen and answer with your partner after clicking the link.*
+What is the name of the main character?
+What is the name of the village?
+What did Maria have a passion for?
+Your dreams can come true with belief, hard work, and a little bit of what?'

 💦[APP#4 - Review Quiz](msmc24-REVIEWQUIZ.hf.space/) |
 DIRECTIONS: